Meet Our Staff

 Dr. Shepard attended the University of Minnesota College of Veterinary Medicine in 2007 and completed her Doctorate of Veterinary Medicine in 2011.
 She also completed a small animal rotating internship at New England Animal Medical Center in 2012.
 The level of her excellence in care was such that she invited to remain there as a doctor in their advanced General Medicine division.
 During that time she received addition training and experience in many areas, particularly dental surgery, critical care, advanced internal medicine, and laser surgery.
 She will be a fantastic addition to Duxbury Animal Hospital and the cutting edge technology that has been added there over the last two years.

 Dr. Shepard and her husband bought a home in Duxbury in 2013 knowing that this was a town where they wanted to raise their new family.
 She is thrilled to have many years ahead practicing medicine and caring for the animals in this progressive community that she has quickly grown to love.
-She actively participates in the Duxbury Newcomers Club, and is also an involved room parent at her daughter’s preschool.
-For fun, she loves taking her 2 year old daughter to Duxbury Beach in the summer, and skating on the ponds in the winter time.
+She actively participates in the Duxbury Newcomers Club, and is also an involved room parent at her daughters’ school.
+For fun, she loves taking her daughters to Duxbury Beach in the summer, and skating on the ponds in the winter time.
 She and her husband enjoy playing tennis, dinners on the beach, and walking on the Duxbury bogs during the cranberry harvest.
-She has a 9 year old black lab aptly named Maverick who, despite his age, is always up to new tricks!
+She has a black Lab aptly named Maverick who, despite his age, is always up to new tricks!

 Denise’s home town is Charlestown, MA and she currently lives in Plymouth with her husband, Jim, who owns Cycleville Bike shop.
 They have two teenage sons, Louis and Christopher.
 Her furred and feathered companions include a puggle named Sammie, a tiger cat named Romeo, and a flock of chickens.
 Prior to her promotion to Hospital Manager, she was a veterinary technician while owning her own grooming business for over 22 years.
 In her free time, Denise enjoys gardening, cooking, biking, and spending time with her family & friends.